 Itis also useful to prevent duplicate documents, identify their own contents, and claim ownership of the property.
 To change the watermark for selected pages in Microsoft Word, follow the steps below.

 Change Watermark for Different Pages:

-To put different watermarks for the different pages in word, follow the steps below:
+To put different watermarks on the different pages in Word, follow the steps below:

-First, add as many pages as you want in the word document.
+First, add as many pages as you want to the Word document.